 Do I Need Winter or Summer Tires?

 This question depends on where you live.
 If you live where it doesn’t typically snow, there is no need to have a winter, or “snow,” tire.
 If drivers live in areas that see light-to-moderate snowfall, an all-season radial tire is an acceptable choice.
 All-season tires handle both summer and winter driving conditions and keep you from changing tires back and forth as the seasons change.
 However, there is no substitute for a good winter tire for drivers who live in areas of heavy snowfall.

 Some drivers think it saves money by just leaving their winter tires on all year; however, we find this typically ends up costing our customers more money in the long run.
 Winter tires contain a more flexible rubber compound than a summer tire, allowing for increased traction on snow and ice.
 This more supple compound makes the tire best suited to operate in temperatures under 45 degrees Fahrenheit.
 Running a winter tire in the summer heat will cause the tire to break down and wear out much more quickly.
 Even though it only snows a few months a year in Utah, winter tires can benefit users through added traction, safety, and reliability.
 Stop by Victor’s Tires and Custom Wheels, and we’ll help you find the seasonal tire that is perfect for your vehicle.

-Do You Need Financing?
+Do You Need Purchase Options?